Azure/azure-quickstart-templates/201-application-gateway-2vms-iis-ssl/README.md

 ## Prerequisites

 You will need certificates for this to successfully deploy.
-You can use valid certificates, or self-signed certificates (for demo and testing purposes).
-You will need the following certs:
+These can be valid certificates, or self-signed certificates (for demo and testing purposes).
+Specifically, you will need the following certs:

 + **Front End Certificate**: This is the certificate that will terminate SSL on the Application Gateway for traffic coming from the internet.
 This will need to be in .pfx format, and will need to be encoded in base-64 in order to include in the template deployment.
 + **Back End Certificate**: This is the certificate that will be installed on the IIS servers to encrypt traffic between the Application Gateway and the IIS servers.
 This could be the same as the front end certificate or could be a different certificate.
 This will need to be in .pfx format, and will need to be encoded in base-64 in order to include in the template deployment.